101 Weather And Home Weather Station Facts & Tips You Need To Know

 16) The Top Speed At Which Raindrops Can Fall is 18 MPH

-When hearing how loud the rain sounds as it hits the roof of your home or trees in the garden during a heavy downpour, it is easy to imagine how fast these raindrops must be travelling.
+Considering how loud the rain sounds as it hits the roof of your home or trees in the garden during a heavy downpour, it is easy to imagine how fast these raindrops must be traveling.

 Naturally, once a raindrop is formed, gravity pulls it to the ground.
 As it travels to the ground it starts to accelerate.
 As it accelerates, it is met by resistance from the air, called drag, which slows down the speed of the raindrop until it falls at an average speed of 18 mph.